Canada Lee

 Leonard Lionel Cornelius Canegata (March 3, 1907 – May 9, 1952), known professionally as Canada Lee, was an American professional boxer and actor who pioneered roles for African Americans.
 After careers as a jockey, boxer and musician, he became an actor in the Federal Theatre Project, including the 1936 production of Macbeth adapted and directed by Orson Welles.
 Lee later starred in Welles's original Broadway production of Native Son (1941).
 A champion of civil rights in the 1930s and 1940s, Lee was blacklisted and died shortly before he was scheduled to appear before the House Un-American Activities Committee.
 He advanced the African-American tradition in theatre pioneered by such actors as Paul Robeson.
-Lee was the father of actor Carl Lee.
+Lee is the father of actor Carl Lee.

 Biography

 Early life

 Lee was born Leonard Lionel Cornelius Canegata on March 3, 1907, in the San Juan Hill neighborhood of Manhattan in New York City.
 His father, James Cornelius Lionel Canegata, was born on the Caribbean island of St. Croix, and as a youth had migrated to New York, where he married Lydia Whaley Gadsen.
 Raised by his parents in Harlem, Lee had an aptitude for music, and at age seven he began studying violin and piano with J. Rosamond Johnson at the Music School Settlement for Colored People.
 He made his concert debut at age 11, performing a student recital at Aeolian Hall.
 But after seven years of music studies, without explanation, he put away his violin and ran away from home.
 In 1921, aged 14, Lee went to Saratoga Springs, New York, and began a two-year career as a jockey.

 Lee returned to his parents' home in Harlem in 1923 with no idea what he was going to do next.
 He considered returning to music, but an old school friend suggested that he try boxing.
 At one amateur match, fight announcer Joe Humphries saw the name "Canagata, Lee" on the card he was using.
 He tossed the card aside and instead announced "Canada Lee"—a name that Lee liked and adopted.
 In the amateur ring he won 90 out of 100 bouts and the national amateur lightweight title.